polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

   encoding/decoding traits implemented for the enum.
 Various conversion traits `Event` also implements `TryInto<pallets::Event<Runtime>>` trait to extract the event out from the enum type.
 - `Origin` enum type is defined with helper traits, e.g. `PartialEq`, `Clone`, `Debug` implemented.
-  This enum type defines who call an extrinsic, `NONE`, `ROOT`, or signed by a particular account.
+  This enum type defines who calls an extrinsic, `NONE`, `ROOT`, or signed by a particular account.
-  The origin can also be defined by other pallets, not only system.
+  The origin can also be defined by other pallets, not only systems.
 - `Call` enum type is defined with all integrated pallets as variants.
 It contains the data and metadata of each of the integrated pallets, and redirects calls to the specific pallet via implementing `frame_support::traits::UnfilteredDispatchable` trait.
 - `GenesisConfig` struct type is defined and implements `sp_runtime::BuildStorage` trait for building up the storage genesis config.
-- The macro adopts the `frame_support::unsigned::ValidateUnsigned` trait implementation from each pallets.
+- The macro adopts the `frame_support::unsigned::ValidateUnsigned` trait implementation from each pallet.
 If no `ValidateUnsigned` trait is implemented in any included pallets, all unsigned transactions will be rejected.

 ### parameter_types!